alexc-hue/alexc-hue/README.md

 ## Hi, I'm Alex

-Project controls and technical PM professional working across industrial and OT/IT delivery programmes.
+Project controls and technical PM professional (PMP®-certified) working across industrial and OT/IT delivery programmes.
 My core discipline is project controls, EVM, CPM scheduling, risk management, and change control, and I build the software that operationalizes it: methodologies that are usually run by hand in a spreadsheet, turned into repeatable, automated tools.